 Please provide a copy of your driver’s license.
 This is required for all Adoptive Applicants (both parents).

 Guardianship Designation Statement

 You will be required to identify guardian/s for the adopted child in the event something should happen to you.
 The attached Guardianship form should be completed and signed by both applicants and chosen guardians.

 Download: Guardianship statement – (38KB PDF)

 Applicants who have been arrested in the past, for any reason, at any age, will have to have this fact noted in the Home Study.
-If the arrest was dismissed, or expunged, or sealed by the court it will still be addressed in the Home Study.
-If an applicant has an arrest history the applicant will need to contact the Clerk of Courts in the county where the arrest occurred to obtain a certified copy of the disposition, or a letter from the Clerk stating there are no longer any records of the arrest on file.
+If the arrest was dismissed, expunged, or sealed by the court it will still be addressed in the Home Study.
+If an applicant has an arrest history the applicant will need to contact the Clerk of Courts in the county where the arrest occurred to obtain a certified copy of the disposition, or a letter from the Clerk stating there are no longer any records of the arrest on the file.